unmrds/all-of-us/aou_tutorial-python.md

-# Using R in Jupyter
+# Using Python in Jupyter

 This document provides an introduction to programming in python within a Jupyter Notebook environment.
 It is a demonstration of an environment that is